-- Enterprise risks: relate to inherent factors that impact the delivery of the business's strategy, or transient/developing matters that require active senior management involvement to ensure that they do not result in significant loss or reputational damage. - Financial risks: exposures to market, insurance, credit and liquidity risks, which are characteristics of the Group's products and the investment assets held. - Operational risks: potential for loss from failed systems, processes, people, or external events.
-Exposures associated with the Group's activities are identified and assessed with reference to business processes and the factors that may prevent those objectives being achieved.
-Significant risks together with key controls are recorded on OneSumX (the risk management system used within the Group), and are reviewed regularly with the effectiveness of controls being attested to by relevant individuals within the business in respect of controls they operate.
+- Strategic risks: relate to inherent factors that impact the delivery of the business's strategy, or transient/developing matters that require active senior management involvement to ensure that they do not result in significant loss or reputational damage.
+Details are documented within the Group Enterprise Risk Management Framework. - Financial risks: exposures to market, insurance, credit and liquidity risks, which are characteristics of the Group's products and the investment assets held. - Non-Financial risks: potential for loss regulatory sanction or customer/reputational damage as a result of failed systems, processes, people, or external events.
+Exposures associated with the

+Group's activities are identified and assessed with reference to business processes and the factors that may prevent those objectives being achieved.
+Significant risks together with key controls are recorded on OneSumX (the risk management system used within the Group) and are reviewed regularly with the effectiveness of controls being attested to by relevant individuals within the business in respect of controls they operate.